 There is no mid-term examination in this course.
-We regard the five tutorial tests, and the homework assignments, as a way of providing feedback and guidance on your performance in this course.
+We regard the five tutorial tests, and the homework assignments, as the main avenues for providing performance feedback and guidance to the students in this course.
 If you do not perform to your own satisfaction, it is imperative to discuss this with your instructors during office hours or by email.
 Do not leave this consultation until the end of the course.
-Effective intervention and assistance is best applied at the beginning of term.
+Effective assistance is best obtained sooner than later.

-The final examination will be formally scheduled during the regular April examination period at the end of the term.
-It is the responsibility of the student to be present during this period; in particular, holiday travel arrangements must not be made before the final exam date is known.
+The final examination will be formally scheduled during the regular April final exam period and announced toward the end of the term.
+It is the responsibility of the students to be present during the final exam period; in particular, holiday travel arrangements must not be made before the final exam date is known.
 The final exam may include questions related to the material contained within the lab portion of the course.